renswilderom/renswilderom.github.io/like.md

 sitemap: true
 ---

 People _love_ to share what they like (think, for example, about all the social media posts or dinner table conversations where someone is lyrically telling about a recently discovered restaurant, Netflix show, or book).
-Cultural sociologists, in their turn, become enthusiastic when talking about _why_ people love to share what they consume.
-In this section, however, I will refrain from such sociological reflexivity and simply share with you my favorites of the moment.
+Cultural sociologists, in their turn, become enthusiastic when discussing _why_ people love to share what they consume.
+Here, however, I will refrain from such sociological reflexivity and simply share with you my favorites of the moment.

 _What am I watching?_
 > [Netflix's Feel Good](https://www.rottentomatoes.com/tv/feel_good/s01) (gay, addiction, British, humor).